postmodern/rubygems-tasks/README.md

 Project generators have _nothing_ to do with the Rake tasks used to build, install and release a Ruby project.

-Each project generator (Hoe, Jeweler, Bundler, etc) having their own set of Rake tasks introduces differing functionality between projects, and creates factions between developers.
-Ruby Developers should not be factionalized by their project generator or Rake tasks.
-Ruby Developers should have a common set of Rake tasks that they can use in any project.
-This is what rubygems-tasks seeks to accomplish.
+Recently, many Ruby Developers began creating Ruby projects by hand, building/releasing RubyGems using `gem build` / `gem push`.
+Sometimes this resulted in RubyGems being released with uncommitted changes, or the developer forgetting to tag the release.
+Ruby Developers should have access to Project generator _agnostic_ and _unobtrusive_ Rake tasks, to _automate_ the release process.
+This is what rubygems-tasks seeks to provide.

 ## Features